kubershahi/coursera-ml/README.md

-# coursera-ml
-Machine Learning in Octave/Matlab
+Solutions for Machine Learning by Andrew Ng in Octave/Matlab